behzad888/QardioAssignment/README.md

 Run static type checker.<br>
 It does a lot of work to make you more productive.
 Making you code faster, smarter, more confidently, and to a bigger scale.

+>Note that: If you are using Linux, make sure you installed below requirement dependencies

+`apt-get install xvfb libgtk2.0-0 libnotify-dev libgconf-2-4 libnss3 libxss1 libasound2
+`